 ^{} This analysis does not address appropriations, fund transfers, and similar provisions.
-See the Legislative Service Commission's Budget in Detail spreadsheet and Comparison Document for Am.
-Sub.
+See the Legislative Service Commission's Budget in Detail spreadsheet and Comparison Document for Sub.
 H.B.
 68 for an analysis of such provisions.

-- Establishes a procedure and fee for the annual renewal registration as an employee of a licensed private investigator or security guard provider. - Changes five fees related to the licensure of private investigators and security guard providers and the registration of employees. - Revises the Commercial Driver's License Law as follows: - --Establishes new prohibited alcohol concentrations for blood plasma and serum and urine that apply to the operator of a commercial motor vehicle (.048 of 1% or more per 100 milliliters of blood serum or blood plasma, and .056 of 1% or more per 100 milliliters of urine). - --Modifies some CDL law definitions, including "commercial motor vehicle," "conviction," "disqualification," "hazardous materials," "motor vehicle," "out-of-service order," and "serious traffic violation," and defines "fatality" and "imminent hazard." - --Provides that exceptions established under prior law are exceptions to the general CDL prohibitions rather than the entire chapter. - --Provides that a "serious traffic violation" includes a single charge of any speed in excess of 15 miles per hour over the speed limit; a charge of operating a commercial motor vehicle without having the proper class or endorsement on one's commercial driver's license (CDL); and a charge of operating a commercial motor vehicle without having one's CDL in one's possession unless the person shows proof of having such a license. - --Eliminates the existing provision that provides that there is no fee for the annual issuance of a waiver for farm-related service industries, and imposes a \$25 fee for such issuance. - --Requires a CDL applicant who schedules an appointment to take one or more, but not all, portions of the skills test to pay an appointment fee. - --Permits a CDL medical examination to be given by a doctor of chiropractic. - -- Modifies some of the CDL classes and endorsements.
+- Changes five fees related to the licensure of private investigators and security guard providers and the registration of employees. - Revises the Commercial Driver's License Law as follows:

+--Establishes new prohibited alcohol concentrations for blood plasma and serum and urine that apply to the operator of a commercial motor vehicle (.048 of 1% or more per 100 milliliters of blood serum or blood plasma, and .056 of 1% or more per 100 milliliters of urine).

+--Modifies some of the current CDL law definitions, including "commercial motor vehicle," "conviction," "disqualification," "hazardous materials," "motor vehicle," "out-of-service order," and "serious traffic violation," and defines "fatality" and "imminent hazard."

+--Provides that current exceptions to the CDL chapter are exceptions to the current general CDL prohibitions.

+--Provides that a "serious traffic violation" includes a single charge of any speed in excess of 15 miles per hour over the speed limit; a charge of operating a commercial motor vehicle without having the proper class or endorsement on one's commercial driver's license (CDL); and a charge of operating a commercial motor vehicle without having one's CDL in one's possession unless the person shows proof of having such a license.

+--Eliminates the existing provision that provides that there is no fee for the annual issuance of a waiver for farm-related service industries. and imposes a \$25 fee for such issuance.

+--Requires a CDL applicant who schedules an appointment to take one or more, but not all, portions of the skills test to pay an appointment fee.

+--Permits a CDL medical examination to be given by a doctor of chiropractic.

+--Modifies some of the CDL classes and endorsements.